j-o-e-y/unhashed/reviews-guides/myetherwallet_02-04-18/review-guide_myetherwallet.md

 ![firstrun pic](/reviews-guides/myetherwallet_02-04-18/myetherwallet-media/myether_firstrun_cropped.png)

-After the pop-ups, the first page your presented with is the `New Wallet` page.
+After the pop-ups, the first page you're presented with is the `New Wallet` page.
 Here you set a password and click the `Create New Wallet` button.
 Always keep a backup of your password.

 ![new wallet button pic](/reviews-guides/myetherwallet_02-04-18/myetherwallet-media/myether_new-wallet_cropped.png)